-2 Summary
+2 Theory

 The power supply excites periodically between the electrode and surface of the sample, and the sample atoms are excited to emit a characteristic spectrum.
 The spectral intensity value is a function of the element concentration value, and the computer will collect the excitation intensity value automatically and calculate the element content.